Heineken/REFPROP2Modelica/readme.md

 ### Linux
 For installing on a Linux machine, please follow these instructions

-1. After downloading and unzipping rename folder containing these files to `MediaTwoPhaseMixture`.
+1. After downloading and unzipping rename folder containing these files to `REFPROP2Modelica`.
 2. Open a command prompt in `_wrapper/v0.6/` and run `sudo make install_static`.
 3. Make sure to have the shared library `librefprop.so` available in the same directory as the `fluids` folder.
 You might want to check https://github.com/jowr/librefprop.so for details.
 4. Set the path to the REFPROP program directory with the constant String REFPROP_PATH (at the beginning of the Modelica package).
 It should look something like: constant String REFPROP_PATH = "/opt/refprop/";